basgoncalves/basgoncalves/README.md

 - 👋 Hi, I’m @basgoncalves
-- 👀 I’m interested in biomedical sciences and
+- 👀 I’m interested in biomedical sciences and data science
-- 🌱 I’m currently learning machine learning with Python
+- 🌱 I’m currently learning machine learning with Python and improving my programming skills

 I'm a biomechanist and data scientist with a background in human movement analysis, medical imaging, and musculoskeletal modelling.